sriramamalakanti33/Password-Strength-Checker/README.md

 # Password-Strength-Checker

-This project is a simple web application that allows users to check the strength of their passwords.
-The strength is determined based on length, complexity, and common usage patterns.
+Password Strength Checker is a simple and interactive web application built with HTML, CSS, and JavaScript.
+It evaluates password strength in real-time based on factors like length, character variety, and common patterns.
+The tool provides immediate visual feedback, helping users create stronger, more secure passwords.

 ## Features